Hyperaccumulator: Genetic basis of hyperaccumulation

 Another gene family that has been observed ubiquitously in hyperaccumulators are the ZTP and ZNT families.
-A study on T. caerulescens identified the ZTP family as a plant specific family with high sequence similarity to other zinc transporter4.
+A study on T. caerulescens identified the ZTP family as a plant specific family with high sequence similarity to other zinc transporter.
 Both the ZTP and ZNT families, like the ZIP family, are zinc transporters.
 It has been observed in hyperaccumulating species, that these genes, specifically ZNT1 and ZNT2 alleles are chronically overexpressed.

-While the precise mechanism by which these genes facilitate hyperaccumulation is unknown, expression patterns strongly correlate with individual hyperaccumulation capacity and metal exposure, implying that these gene families play a regulatory role.
-Because the presence and expression of zinc transporter gene families are highly prevalent in hyperaccumulators, the ability to accumulate a diverse range of heavy metals is most likely due to the zinc transporters' inability to discriminate against specific metal ions.
-The response of the plants to hyperaccumulation of any metal also supports this theory as it has been observed that AhHMHA3 is expressed in hyperaccumulating individuals.
+AhHMHA3 is expressed in hyperaccumulating individuals.
 AhHMHA3 has been identified to be expressed in response to and aid of Zn detoxification.
 In another study, using metallophytic and non-metallophytic Arabidopsis populations, back crosses indicated pleiotropy between Cd and Zn tolerances.
 This response suggests that plants are unable to detect specific metals, and that hyperaccumulation is likely a result of an overexpressed Zn transportation system.